lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 If the EDHOC_Information object specified as value of "edhoc_info" includes the "app_prof" parameter, then the following applies.

-* The object MUST NOT include other parameters that provide information pertaining to an EDHOC application profile, with the exception of the parameter "eads" that MAY be included.
+* The object MUST NOT include other parameters except for the following ones:

+  * The parameter "eads".

+  * The parameters that are not allowed in the EDHOC\_Application\_Profile object defined in {{sec-app-profile-edhoc-message_1_2}}.

+    These include the parameter "session_id", which the EDHOC_Information object has to include (see {{Sections 3.3 and 3.3.1 of I-D.ietf-ace-edhoc-oscore-profile}}).

-  C and RS MUST ignore other parameters present in the EDHOC_Information object, with the exception of the parameter "eads".
+  C and RS MUST ignore other parameters that are not admitted if they are present in the EDHOC_Information object.

-  At the time of writing this document, such parameters are: "methods", "cipher_suites", "message_4", "comb_req", "uri_path", "cred_types", "id_cred_types", "initiator", "responder", "max_msgsize", "coap_ct", "ep_id_types", "transports", and "trust_anchors", which are all defined in {{Section 3.4 of I-D.ietf-ace-edhoc-oscore-profile}}.

-* If the EDHOC_Information object specified in the parameter "edhoc_info" of the AS-to-C Access Token Response includes the parameter "eads", the object provides the following information.
+* If the EDHOC_Information object specified in the parameter "edhoc_info" of the AS-to-C Access Token Response includes the parameter "eads", then the following applies.

   When using the target EDHOC resource as per any EDHOC application profile indicated by the parameter "app_prof", the ACE RS for which the access token is issued supports the EAD items that are specified in the definition of that EDHOC application profile, as well as the EAD items indicated by the parameter "eads".

-* If the EDHOC_Information object specified in the claim "edhoc_info" of the access token includes the parameter "eads", the object provides the following information.
+* If the EDHOC_Information object specified in the claim "edhoc_info" of the access token includes the parameter "eads", then the following applies.

   When using the target EDHOC resource as per any EDHOC application profile indicated by the parameter "app_prof", the ACE client to which the access token is issued supports the EAD items that are specified in the definition of that EDHOC application profile, as well as the EAD items indicated by the parameter "eads".